danielfett/draft-dpop/main.md

 # DPoP Proof JWTs

-DPoP introduces concept of a DPoP proof JWT, which is used for binding public keys and proving knowledge about private keys.
-The DPoP proof JWT is sent with an HTTP request using the `DPoP` header field.
+DPoP introduces the concept of a DPoP proof, which is a JWT created by the client and sent with an HTTP request using the `DPoP` header field.
+A valid DPoP proof demonstrates to the server that the client holds the private key that was used to sign the JWT.
+This enables authorization servers to bind issued tokens to the corresponding public key (as described in (#token-request-binding)) and for resource servers to verify the key-binding of tokens that it receives (see (#http-auth-scheme)), which prevents said tokens from being used by any entity that does not have access to the private key.

+The DPoP proof demonstrates possession of a key and, by itself, is not an authentication or access control mechanism.
+When presented in conjunction with a key-bound access token as described in (#http-auth-scheme), the DPoP proof provides additional assurance about the legitimacy of the client to present the access token.
+But a valid DPoP proof JWT is not sufficient alone to make access control decisions.

 ## DPoP Proof JWT Syntax {#DPoP-Proof}